AmberELEC/website/docs/System-EasyRPG.md

   - games should be stored in `/roms/easyrpg`
 - Supported Extensions: `.zip .easyrpg .ldb`

-## Games

-Games for EasyRPG cannot be zipped.
-You should copy the entire game folder into `/roms/easyrpg`.

 ## Bios

 If you're connected to the internet, EasyRPG will download its bios files automatically on first launch.